 AASB 16 Leases introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless underlying asset is of low value.
+The Company intends to apply the standard from 1 January 2019.
 The Company has applied the standard from 1 January 2019.
 The application of this standard has no material impact on any of the amounts recognized in the Financial Statements.